 What about overnight diapering?

-I just received my diapers.
+I just recieved my diapers.
 How do I start?

 My unbleached prefolds/hemp inserts are leaking!!

 Make sure that you've prewashed them enough.
 Remember, they need to be washed 5-8 times in very hot water with a tiny bit of detergent in each load.
 If you have used your diapers before and haven't encountered this problem, I recommend putting a folded soft terrycloth washcloth (Kissaluvs Baby Wipes will work well) inside the prefold diaper.
 The terrycloth will be able to catch the pee before it rolls off the diaper.
 The cotton is absorbent, but sometimes it doesn't quite 'grab' the liquid fast enough to keep it from rolling off and around the edge of the cotton.
 This method will also enable your baby to go coverless in a prefold diaper with fewer leaks.

 You have many choices when looking into diaper fasteners.
 The information below should be able to help you decide which one is right for you!